Updated: Sep 2

 Welcome to The Memory Compass.
 We are your family's personal memory loss navigator!
-We are a private practice dedicated to serving individuals living with a dementia diagnosis, along with their families and care partners.
+Our private practice provides 1:1 dementia navigation and coaching services across the United States and beyond!

-There are currently over 55 million individuals living with dementia worldwide, and part of our mission is to help break the stigma associated with dementia and memory loss.
+Over 55 million individuals live with dementia worldwide, and part of our mission is to help break the stigma associated with dementia and memory loss.
 We hope these helpful communication tips below allow you to better connect with someone facing memory loss.

 Helpful Tips for Communication Partners: